hebench/frontend/README.md

 - [YAML CPP](https://github.com/jbeder/yaml-cpp)

 #### Configuring Pre-Installed API Bridge <a name="configuring-pre-installed-api-bridge"></a>
-The <b>API Bridge</b> is the component in HEBench that allows communication between Test harness and backends.
+The <b>API Bridge</b> is the component in HEBench that allows communication between Test Harness and backends.

 If API Bridge has been pre-built, users can point the build system to the pre-installed version of API Bridge using the following CMake config variables: